 What Takes Place When Your Chapter 13 Case Comes to an End?

-If you’ve been able to get rid of your other debts or increase your income over the years, you may be in a better position to afford your student loan payments.
+If you’ve been able to get rid of your other debts or increase your income over the years you’ve been in Chapter 13, you may be in a better position to afford your student loan payments.
 You can also explore various options for student loan relief or forgiveness.

-An income-driven repayment (IDR) plan, for example, bases your monthly student loan payment amount on your income and family size.
-Under all IDR plans, any remaining loan balance is forgiven if your federal student loans aren’t fully repaid at the end of the repayment period (either 20 or 25 years).
+An income-driven repayment (IDR) plan, as mentioned previously, bases your monthly student loan payment amount on your income and family size.
+And under one of the IDR plans — the Income-Based Repayment (IBR) plan — any remaining loan balance is forgiven on your federal student loans at the end of the repayment period.

-Thanks to a new rule that went into effect in July 2024, borrowers in an IDR plan can receive credit toward forgiveness for each month of payments under a Chapter 13 plan.
-This is the case even If the borrower enrolls in an IDR plan during or immediately after the bankruptcy case is closed.
+Also, thanks to a new rule that went into effect in July 2025, borrowers in the IBR plan can receive credit toward forgiveness for each month of payments under a Chapter 13 plan.
+This is the case even if the borrower enrolls in the IBR plan during or immediately after the bankruptcy case is closed.

 Will You Be Able to Apply for Student Loans in the Future?